nicolasmetallo/eleventy-netlify-boilerplate/pages/home.md

 ---
 ## Hey there.

 My name is Nicolas, and I'm an engineer currently based out of Europe.
-My interests are around computer vision, urban tech, data science, and creating sustainable business models.
+My interests are around computer vision, urban technologies, data science, and creating sustainable business models.
 I'm also a Porteño, River Plate's fan, and food-lover.

-I'm looking to turn this blank canvas into something that will be filled with cool tech ideas and fun projects.